Photoproduction of axion-like particles

 In this Letter, we explore the discovery potential of photon-beam experiments for ALPs with QCD-scale masses.
 Specifically, we consider two cases: ALPs whose dominant coupling to SM particles is to photons or to gluons.
 For the former, the best sensitivity involves coherent Primakoff production off a nuclear target (see Fig.~\ref{fig:feyn}~top).
-While ALP production using the Primakoff process has been studied before~\cite{GasparianTalk,Marciano:2016yhf}, our work is novel in three aspects: (i)~we introduce a fully data-driven ALP normalization method, which eliminates the need for knowledge of nuclear form factors or the photon-beam flux; (ii)~we show that data collected by the \primex experiment at Jefferson Lab in 2004 using a Pb target could improve the sensitivity to ALPs with $0.03 \lesssim m_a \lesssim 0.3$\,GeV by an order of magnitude on $\Lambda$, in fact, we are able to set competitive limits from a diphoton mass plot published in Ref.~\cite{Larin:2010kq} from a single angular bin; and (iii)~we explore for the first time the potential sensitivity of running the \gluex experiment at Jefferson Lab with a nuclear target and its planned \primex-like calorimeter.
+While ALP production using the Primakoff process has been studied before~\cite{GasparianTalk,Marciano:2016yhf}, our work is novel in three aspects: (i)~we introduce a fully data-driven ALP normalization method, which eliminates the need for knowledge of nuclear form factors or the photon-beam flux; (ii)~we show that data collected by the \primex experiment at Jefferson Lab could substantially improve the sensitivity to ALPs with $0.03 \lesssim m_a \lesssim 0.3$\,GeV, in fact, we are able to set world-leading limits from a diphoton mass plot published in Ref.~\cite{Larin:2010kq} from a single angular bin; and (iii)~we explore for the first time the potential sensitivity of running the \gluex experiment at Jefferson Lab with a nuclear target and its planned \primex-like calorimeter.
 For the case where the dominant SM coupling of ALPs is to gluons, we extend our work in Ref.~\cite{Aloni:2018vki} and study photoproduction for the first time.
 The dominant photoproduction mechanism is photon--vector-meson mixing and $t$-channel vector-meson exchange (see Fig.~\ref{fig:feyn}~bottom).
 We obtain the future sensitivity of the \gluex experiment using its nominal proton target, and set world-leading limits based on a public mass plot.

 The effective Lagrangian describing the interactions of ALPs with photons and gluons is

 where $F_{\mu\nu}\,(G_{\mu\nu})$ is the photon\,(gluon) field strength tensor with $\tilde{F}_{\mu\nu} =\frac{1}{2}\epsilon_{\mu\nu\alpha\beta}F^{\alpha\beta}$ ($\tilde{G}_{\mu\nu}$ satisfies a similar expression).
 Our approach to studying ALP-hadron interactions follows Refs.~\cite{Georgi:1986df,Bardeen:1986yb,Krauss:1986bq}, and we take the ALP-pseudoscalar mixing, along with the ALP lifetime and branching fractions, directly from Ref.~\cite{Aloni:2018vki}.
 The two scenarios considered in this Letter correspond to $c_g\!=\!0$, $c_\gamma\!=\!1$ and $c_g\!=\!1$, $c_\gamma\!=\!0$; however, we stress that our results can be generalized to any other set of ALP couplings to the SM particles (see Ref.~\cite{Aloni:2018vki}).